Traveling With A Dog: What Crate Should You Have?

 Unfortunately, there aren’t many soft dog crates that can fit large dogs.
 If you own a large pooch you should pick a plastic or metal crate that has safety straps and can be hoked with a seat belt.

 Keeping your dog comfortable during the ride is an important factor to consider.
-Some travelling dog crates come with a mat or cushion for extra comfort.
+Some traveling dog crates come with a mat or cushion for extra comfort.
 However, some don’t and you will have to buy one to keep the carrier cozy and comfortable.

 If you decide to travel by plane, then hard plastic, metal or wooden crates are your only options.
 Unless you own a small pooch that is allowed on in-cabin flights and can travel in a soft carrier.